robcarver17/skipperman/docs/configuration_help.md

 # Boat classes

-These are the classes of boats that Cadets can sail.
+These are the classes of boats that sailors can sail.
 They can be hidden.
 You might want to add an 'exotic' boat sailed as a one off in a race series, and then hide it to reduce the clutter in the dropdown.
 I recommend you keep these in alphabetical order to make it easier to find a class in a dropdown.

 # Volunteer skills